MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-animations.md

 If you're working with a 3D model in the Microsoft Dynamics 365 Guides HoloLens app, and the 3D model includes multiple animations, you can select a specific animation to play back.
 You can also set playback options (speed, direction, and looping options).

-The following 3D tookit objects in the Zone category have built-in animation options:
+The following 3D toolkit objects in the Zone category have built-in animation options:

 - Circle Dashed
 - Rectangle Dashed